RicardoBritoBrens/ngx-wheel/README.md

 - `disableSpinOnClick` disabled the default behaviour of spinning the wheel on clicking it.
 See [this section](#spinning-with-your-own-button)
 - `idToLandOn` is the `id` value of the `item` to land on (Can be fetched from server)
 - `items` is an array of of JSON objects that represent thw wheel's segments.
 Check the [Full Reference](http://dougtesting.net/winwheel/refs/class_segment) for more details.

 #### Outputs

 - `onSpinStart` is called before the wheel spin
 - `onSpinComplete` is called after the wheel spin

+#### Available methods

+- `removeSegment` it allows you to remove the last segment of the wheel.
+- `removeSegmentById` it allows you to remove the segment index you speficy.

 ### Accessing wheel functions